Geometric interactions between bricks and $\tau$-rigidity: Minimal brick-infinite algebras

 From the definition, it is obvious that if $A$ has the $\tau$-convergence property, then $A$ is brick-infinite.
-Moreover, if the intersection of $\brick(A)$ and $\textit{i}\taurigid(A)$ is an infinite set, then one can use a standard geometric argument to show $A$ has the $\tau$-convergence property.
-However, there are brick-infinite algebras with only finitely many $\tau$-rigid bricks.
-In general, it is natural to ask whether every brick-infinite algebra has the $\tau$-convergence property.
-More precisely, we can ask
+Moreover, if the intersection of $\brick(A)$ and $\textit{i}\taurigid(A)$ contains infinitely many modules of projective dimension at most one, then $A$ has the $\tau$-convergence property.
+For instance, for each non-Dynkin quiver $Q$ and the algebra $A=kQ$, we have $\brick(A) \cap \textit{i}\taurigid(A)$ is an infinite set, therefore $A$ has the $\tau$-convergence property.
+More generally, we have the following remark.

+\begin{remark} Any representation-infinite algebra with a preprojective component (or a preinjective component) has the $\tau$-convergence property. \end{remark}

+To put the above remark into a better perspective, we note that there also exist brick-infinite algebras with only finitely many $\tau$-rigid bricks, hence no preprojective (nor any preinjective) component.
+Moreover, note that not every brick-infinite algebra has the $\tau$-convergence property.
+For instance, take any brick-infinite algebra for which the Cartan matrix $C_A$ is such that $C_A + C_A^t$ is positive definite.
+Such examples can be easily found in rank $2$.
+On the other hand, perhaps the $\tau$-convergence property holds for minimal brick-infinite algebras.
+Consequently, one can ask the following.
+Observe that an affirmative answer to this question immediately implies that every minimal brick-infinite algebra has the $\tau$-convergence property.

-\textbf{Question}: Given an indecomposable $\tau$-rigid module $T$, can we always bound the dimension of $\End(T)$ by the dimension of $T$?
+\textbf{Question}: Given a minimal brick-infinite algebra and an indecomposable $\tau$-rigid module $T$, can we always bound the dimension of $\End(T)$ by (a constant times) the dimension of $T$?

-Observe that, given an arbitrary indecomposable module $M$, one cannot expect that the dimension of $\End(M)$ to be bounded above by the dimension of $M$.
+Observe that, given an arbitrary indecomposable module $M$, one cannot expect that the dimension of $\End(M)$ be bounded above by a constant times the dimension of $M$.
 The best that can be done is ${\rm dim}_k \End(M) \le ({\rm dim}_k M)^2$.
-However, we suspect that better bounds can be obtained for indecomposable $\tau$-rigid modules.
+However, we suspect that better bounds can be obtained for indecomposable $\tau$-rigid modules, at least when $A$ is minimal brick-infinite or tame.
 The above property holds for local algebras, and one may hope to prove the general case by induction on the rank.
-Note that, if the above question has an affirmative answer, then all brick-infinite algebras have the $\tau$-convergence property.